What are the Fragile States Principles?

 How is the implementation of the FSPs monitored?

 The implementation of the FSPs is monitored through multi-stakeholder dialogues in fragile states.
-The survey is organised in co-ordination with the monitoring survey of the Paris Declaration on Aid Effectiveness by the DAC's International Network on Conflict and Fragility (INCAF).
-The first round was carried out in 2009, and a second round was conducted in 2011.
+The survey is organised in co-ordination with the monitoring survey of the Paris Declaration by the OECD’s International Network on Conflict and Fragility (INCAF).
+The first round was carried out in 2009, and preparations for the 2011 FSP survey are underway.
 Read more…